You are here

 The University Computing Account is the key to accessing online resources at Pitt.
 These resources include access to Office 365, My Pitt Email, Student Computing Lab PCs and many other technology services.
 This account acts as a single online identifier for students, faculty, staff members, and alumni.

 The University employs several different directory services to govern access to technology resources.
-These directory services intake a University Computing Account username and password, check both for validity and then provision access to services for the account holder.
-Access is granted based on different factors such as the user’s status with the University and their primary role.
+These directory services require a University Computing Account username and password, check both for validity and then provision access to services for the account holder.
+Access is granted based on different factors such as the user’s status with the University and his/her primary role.
 Granted privileges can be broad, such as online access to a cloud service like Office 365 or LabArchives.
 Access can also be granted in a very granular fashion, such as enabling read and write privileges for a department file share.

 Accounts for individuals and some shared resources are managed by the University's Central Directory Service (CDS) which is accessible via the My Pitt service.
 User accounts are granted access to University resources via the Enterprise Active Directory service.
 The Enterprise Active Directory service manages access primarily through group membership.
 Individual users are granted access to resources based on their membership in groups that have been set up to manage a specific service, system, or family of services.

 These directory services are managed primarily by Computing Services and Systems Development administrators, but some administrative privileges are also delegated to select department staff, who in turn can grant access to resources in their area of responsibility.
 User account privileges are managed at the responsibility-center level by Responsibility Center Account Administrators, often referred to as "RC" Administrators or the more shorthand "RC Admins."
 Department staff with privileges to manage their area's Active Directory resources are known as Active Directory Administrators.
 In most cases, staff with RC Administrator privileges are also Active Directory Administrators, for users and resources within their department's area of responsibility.

 Central Directory Service